masaic-ai-platform/open-responses/examples/shopping-assistant/README.md

 This example demonstrates how to run the Shopping Assistant with Open Responses.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/C4pHvhuGlog" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Components

 - **Shopping Assistant**: A demo application showcasing AI-assisted shopping experiences
-- **Open Responses**: A service for handling AI responses and evaluation
+- **Open Responses**:
+- **Jupyter Notebook**: An interactive notebook demonstrating OpenResponses Agent orchestration

 ## Source Code

-The Shopping Assistant codebase is available at:
+The Shopping Assistant UI codebase is available at:
 - https://github.com/masaic-ai-platform/shopper-cart-flow-ui

+## Features
+This demo showcases the integration with Shopify MCP, which allows:

+- Searching product catalogs in real-time
+- Adding items to carts programmatically
+- Generating checkout links
+- Providing a conversational shopping experience

+The Jupyter notebook (`shopify_mcp_demo.ipynb`) demonstrates how to use the OpenAI Python SDK to interact with OpenResponse orchestration of MCP tools.

 ## Getting Started